 What is the theory of change model?

-Well, the theory of Change explains the change process by highlighting the causal linkages in an initiative.
+The theory of change explains the change process by highlighting the causal linkages in an initiative.
 It outlines what will happen in the short, intermediate, and long-term outcomes.
-You map the changes you’ve come up with as the ‘outcomes pathway’, giving a logical relationship of each outcome to all the others in their chronological flow.
+You map the changes you’ve come up with as the ‘outcomes pathway’, giving each outcome a logical relationship to all the others in their chronological flow.

 These ‘outcomes pathways’ are diagrammatically represented to show the logical relationship between one outcome and another.
-These associations between outcomes are described by ‘rationales’ or statements showing why a particular outcome is thought to be a precondition of another.
+These associations between outcomes are described by ‘rationales’ or statements showing why a particular outcome is considered a precondition of another.

-In other words, a theory of change is a macro that means ‘if this is done, then these are the expected results.
-Therefore, early outcomes must come before intermediate outcomes are achieved.
-And then, intermediate outcomes must be in place for the long-term outcomes to occur and so on.
+In other words, a theory of change is a macro that means, ‘If this is done, then these are the expected results. ‘ Therefore, early outcomes must come before intermediate outcomes are achieved.
+Then, intermediate outcomes must be in place for the long-term outcomes to occur, and so on.

-Therefore, an outcome’s pathway represents the change logic, in relation to its underlying set of assumptions, clearly spelled out in the statements/ rationales specified for why there’s a connection between outcomes and the TOC narrative.
+Therefore, an outcome’s pathway represents the change logic about its underlying set of assumptions, clearly spelled out in the statements/ rationales specified for why there’s a connection between outcomes and the TOC narrative.

 How do You Develop a Theory of Change?